projectodd/microservices-primer/README.md

-#Microservices - Benchmarks
-Supporting code repository to compliment microservices blog post.
-To get started with the examples provided, follow these steps in a terminal:
+# Node Microservices Playground

+This is a very basic microservices test app forked from https://github.com/cianclarke/microservices-primer to give us a playground for experimenting with different ways to develop and deploy microservices in Node.

-    # To run these benchmarks, clone this repository
+To run the test app:

-     git clone https://github.com/cianclarke/microservices-primer.git ; cd microservices-primer
-    # Install dependencies
-     npm install -d
+    npm install
-    # Set Twilio environment variables - you can get these by creating a Twilio account
-     export TWILIO_AUTH=foo; export TWILIO_SID=bar; export TWILIO_NUM="+1234567";
-     # start the 4 microservices & the test runner
     npm start

-    # To view the test runner, visit http://localhost:3004/ in a browser.
+Visit http://localhost:3004/ in a browser to see the simple test app.
+All interactions with external APIs are mocked so we don't actually retrieve real weather data, send SMS, etc.

 We're now running our series of microservices, and can interact with them using CURL: